Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03-delta-lake.md

     print("Source stream created...")
     ```

-Ensure the message *Source stream created…* is displayed.
+    > **Note**: Ensure the message *Source stream created…* is displayed.
 The code you just ran has created a streaming data source based on a folder to which some data has been saved, representing readings from hypothetical IoT devices.

 2. In a new code cell, add and run the following code: